ut-proj/undertone/README.md

 essentially having the aim of providing an LFE DSL for BEAM-native, distributed interaction with Extempore.

+SuperCollider support is currently limited to basic OSC operations.
+Additional backends will be added or improved based upon time and interest.

 ## Build and Test [&#x219F;](#table-of-contents)

 ```shell